adamkurth/reborn_dev/doc/source/geometry.rst

     \hat{n} = \frac{\vec{f}\times\vec{s}}{|\vec{f}\times\vec{s}|}

-The |PADGeometry| class can currently generate the above quantities for you, along with other helpful functions.
+The |PADGeometry| class can currently generate the above quantities for you, along with other helpful quantities.
 The
 |PADGeometryList| class combines multiple |PADGeometry| instances.

 .. note::